jefferykclam/ICQF/README.md

 For `BCV.py`, as it runs `MF_model.py` multiple times, we recommend running it as batch jobs.

+### Remark

+- Given that both HBN and ABCD dataset require the acceptance of user agreement, we are not allowed to share both raw and pre-processed data directly.
+- To reproduce the results reported in the manuscript, data should be downloaded and preprocessed ahead of running the code.
+Please visit https://healthybrainnetwork.org/ and https://abcdstudy.org/ for more information on requesting the data.
+Nevertheless, the preprocessing demonstration on CBCL-HBN questionnaire can be found in `/data/HBN/HBN_loaders/CBCL.ipynb`.
+Different questionnaires in HBN dataset can be processed similarly.
+As subjects responding to different questionnaires are partially overlapped, we also provide an illustration on how multiple questionnaires should be concatenated, see `/data/HBN/HBN_merge_questionnaires.ipynb` for more information.

 ### Model evaluation on CBCL-HBN questionnaire